Conte-Ecology/nasaProjections/README.md

 Table 2 - Cross grid table example

-The cross_grid table may be used with the individual climate time series tables to query the records assigned to specific catchments.
+The cross_grid table may be used with the individual climate time series tables to query the records assigned to specific catchments (see the "Sample Query" section at the bottom of this page).
+Users of the data should be aware of the distinction between "historical" and projected data described above.

 # Data Source
 The climate data originates from the
 [NASA Earth Exchange Global Daily Downscaled Climate Projections](https://nex.nasa.gov/nex/projects/1356/#) dataset.
-The raw projections have been downscaled and clipped to the NHDHRDV2 study area by Ambarish Karmalkar at UMass Amherst (citation. department?).
-The subset of the orignal climate data serves as input to the
+The raw projections have been downscaled and clipped to the NHDHRDV2 study area by Ambarish Karmalkar in the Northeast Climate Science Center at UMass Amherst.
+The subset of the orignal climate data serves as input to the processing steps herein.

 # Create Climate Tables
 The processing scripts are structured to handle a number of models with the same spatial coverage.
-The netcdf files for each model scenario are stored in a single directory.
-All model scenario folders are stored in the same parent directory.
-This storage format allows the script to loop through each model scenario separately and access all of its files.
-The output CSV is given the same name as the model scenario folder.
-This name will also be used for the table name if uploaded to a database.
+The NetCDF files for each model/scenario are stored in a single directory.
+All model/scenario folders are stored in the same parent directory.
+This storage format allows the script to loop through each folder separately and access all of its NetCDF files.
+The output CSV is given the same name as the model/scenario folder, which is consistent with the table name in the database.

 The scripts in this section are stored in the `create_records` sub-directory.
 <br><br>